fpagliughi/rust-industrial-io/README.md

 ### Thread Safety

 Early versions of this library (v0.4.x and before) were written with the mistaken belief that the underling _libiio_ was not thread-safe.
-Some public information about the library was a little misleading, but with input from a maintainers of the library and additional published information, thread restrictions are slowly being lifted from this library.
+Some public information about the library was a little misleading, but with input from a _libiio_ maintainers and additional published information, thread restrictions are slowly being lifted from this library.

 Starting in v0.5, the following is now possible:

 - `InnerContext`, which actually wraps the C library context, is now `Sync` in addition to being `Send`.
 It can be shared between threads.
 - `Context` is now implemented with an `Arc` to point to its `InnerContext`.
-So these references to the inner context can be sent to different threads and those threads can share the same context.
+So these references to the inner context can be quickly cloned and sent to different threads, where those threads will then share the same context.
 - The `Device` objects, which hold a `Context` reference, are now `Send`.
 They can be moved to a different thread than the one that created the context.
 - For now, the `Channel` and `Buffer` objects are still `!Send` and `!Sync`, and need to live in the same thread with the `Device`, but these restrictions may be loosened as we figure out which specific operations are not thread safe.
 - The `Buffer::refill()` function now take a mutable reference to self, `&mut self`, in preparation of loosening thread restrictions on the buffer.
 The buffer definitely can not be filled by two different threads at the same time.